THQ: Background and foundation (1990–1999)

 THQ Inc. was founded by LJN co-founder Jack Friedman in April 1990.
-"THQ" was an initialism for Toy Headquarters.
+"THQ" is an initialism for "Toy Headquarters".
 THQ acquired New Ventures, a division of Broderbund, in September 1990.
-In 1991, Trinity Acquisition Corp agreed to acquire and merge with THQ in a reverse merger takeover.
+In 1991, Trinity Acquisition Corp, a NASDAQ-listed special-purpose acquisition company (SPAC), agreed to acquire and merge with THQ in a reverse merger takeover.
 The deal was a stock swap valued at about $33 million, with THQ's shareholders owning 51.7% of the new entity.
-THQ's name was retained for the new company and Friedman was named as its president.
+THQ's name was retained for the new company, its ticker symbol was changed to "THQI", and Friedman was named as its president.
 THQ then acquired video game developer Black Pearl Software of Chicago in 1993.
 Following the acquisition, THQ would use the Black Pearl Software name for their Sega games, while the Malibu Games name would be used for the Nintendo games.

 THQ withdrew completely from the toy business in 1994 to focus solely on video game production.
+Around the same time, the company entered into a deal with Electronic Arts to license five titles for various consoles.
 Jack Friedman then left the company in 1995 to co-found the toy manufacturer Jakks Pacific.

-At the Winter CES 1995, THQ signed a deal with Electronic Arts to develop games for their 16-bit and 8-bit home consoles and handheld titles.
+At the Winter CES 1995, THQ signed an expanded deal with Electronic Arts to develop games for their 16-bit and 8-bit home consoles and handheld titles.
 From then on, the Black Pearl Software name would be used for 8-bit and 16-bit games, while THQ introduced the Kokopeli Digital Studios brand name for their 32-bit games.

 In 1997, THQ was reincorporated as a Delaware Corporation, and in 1999 acquired San Jose video game developer Pacific Coast Power & Light.

+In June 1998, the company entered into a ten-year 50/50 joint venture with Jakks Pacific (entitled THQ/Jakks Pacific LLC) to acquire the WWF (later WWE) video game license, previously held by Acclaim Entertainment.
+The deal, which would begin in October 1999, would correspond with two titles per year that THQ would handle product development and sales for.

 In 1999, it signed a deal to publish Power Rangers video games.
 Also that year, it signed a licensing agreement with British game developer Codemasters to bring their titles to their handheld market.